shroglck/open-pi-zero/README.md

 # open-pi-zero

 This repo implements the [pi0](https://www.physicalintelligence.company/download/pi0.pdf) model from Physical Intelligence.
-The model uses a pre-trained 3B PaliGemma VLM from Google (2.291B fine-tuned) and a new set of action expert parameters (0.315B).
+The model adopts a MoE-like architecture, and uses a pre-trained 3B PaliGemma VLM (2.291B to be fine-tuned) and a new set of action expert parameters (0.315B).

-Currently it is trained with per GPU batch size 16 with L40 using bfloat16 and 8-bit optimizer --- single image (256 tokens), max 20 text tokens, 1 proprio token, and 4 action tokens (chunk size 4).
-Optimizer offloading and (Q)LoRA are also implemented.

 Pre-trained checkpoints and eval results coming soon...